 Supporting the health and wellness of individuals, families, and communities is core to our business and philosophy.
 We do this by directing resources- people, time, and dollars- to areas where there is need and community partners on the ground creating meaningful change.

-Community Partners Grants (CPG) support innovative programs dedicated to improving health system objectives in under-served communities in Illinois.
-Needs that emerge in communities are diverse; therefore, we are interested in how well local organizations understand the health needs of its constituents and develop and implement strategies to improve these conditions so as to:
+Community Partners Grants (CPG) support innovative programs dedicated to improving health system objectives in divested communities in Illinois.
+Needs that emerge in communities are diverse; therefore, we are interested in how well local organizations understand the health needs of its constituents and develop and implement strategies to improve these conditions to:

 - Improve health condition and health insurance literacy